abuelgasimsaadeldin/Yolov5-on-Nano/README.md

 ### Inference

-*detect.py*: Detects vehicles from 4 classes (car, motorcycle, bus and truck) and displays detections on the image window. (suitable for images and videos)
+*detect.py*: Detects vehicles from 4 classes (car, motorcycle, bus and truck) and displays the detections on the image window. (suitable for images and videos)

 ```bash
 $ python detect.py --source data/vehicle_test_images/*